Updated July 2018

 What is in situ oil sands development?

-About 80 per cent of the bitumen reserves in Alberta are buried too deep to mine and can only be recovered by drilling wells.
+About 80 per cent of the bitumen deposits in Alberta are buried too deep to mine and can only be recovered by drilling wells.
 This is referred to as “in situ” recovery (Latin for “in position”).

 Some bitumen flows sufficiently to be recovered without the need for heat or the injection of fluids.
 Most in situ bitumen recovery, however, uses steam to heat the bitumen in the reservoir, which allows it to flow to wellbores.
 This is referred to as “thermal in situ” recovery.
 Sometimes small amounts of solvent are injected along with the steam to further increase the flow of bitumen.